Degrees and Certifications:

 Welcome to Monfort's Gifted/Talented Program page!
-My name is Danae Rosso and I am the GT Facilitator for Monfort Elementary.
+My name is Danae Rosso and I am the Gifted Education Specialist for Monfort Elementary.
 Below are some helpful FAQs along with a link that will take you directly to our district GT Program website.
 Should you ever have any questions or concerns, please don't hesitate to contact me at email@example.com

 1) How are students referred for possible GT testing?

 -Students may be referred to the school's GT Facilitator by their teachers, parents, peers, or even by themselves.
 If you would like to refer your child for further testing, simply contact me with your child's name, grade, classroom teacher, and area(s) of strength you feel your child demonstrates.
 I will follow up with a permission form that will allow me to administer cognitive tests to your child.

 2) What is the process for GT identification?

 - Once a child is referred to the GT Facilitator, parents will be sent home a permission slip that will allow the GT Facilitator to administer further tests.
 These will often include a battery of tests that will be administered online and will look at how a child processes information verbally, quantitatively, and nonverbally.
 Those results will be communicated to the parents after the testing has been completed.